temporalio/cli/docs/workflow/trace.md

 ### trace

-Trace progress of a Workflow Execution and its children
+Trace progress of a Workflow Execution and its children.

 **--address**
 host:port for Temporal frontend service